Campus Improvement Plan

 PBIS Committee

-Strategy's Expected Result/Impact: Decrease in student behavior
+Strategy's Expected Result/Impact: Decrease in student misbehavior

 Build positive relationships

-Enhance sense of belonging and student pride.
+Enhance sense of belonging and student pride

 Staff Responsible for Monitoring: Admin